How to hike Vereda de La Estrella, Granada: Most beautiful hike in Sierra Nevada

 You might meet free-roaming cows on the trail or witness mountain goats elegantly run in groups up and down the valley.

-The whole time, you’ll be followed by the rushing sound of the Rio Genil River flowing below you and if you peak down, you’ll see multiple rapids and waterfalls wrapped in thick vegetation.
+The whole time, you’ll be followed by the rushing sound of the Rio Genil River below you and if you peak down, you’ll see multiple rapids and waterfalls wrapped in thick vegetation.

 Hike Vereda de la Estrella